PaulGallagher37/game_tracker/README.md

-This is an app that allows gamers to keep track or and rank games they have been playing.
+This is an app that allows gamers to keep track of and rank games they have been playing.